MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-functions.md

 ## Built-in semantic functions

-The SemPy Python library provides a set of semantic functions out of the box, which include the following built-in functions:
+The SemPy Python library provides a set of built-in semantic functions that are available out of the box.
+These built-in functions include:

 - `is_holiday(...)` uses the [holidays](https://pypi.org/project/holidays/) Python package to return `true` if the date is a holiday in the given country.
 - `to_geopandas(...)` converts a FabricDataFrame to a [GeoPandas](https://geopandas.org/en/stable/) GeoDataFrame.